auth0/docs/articles/tokens/delegation.md

 # Delegation Tokens

 ::: warning
-This functionality is considered insecure and you are strongly advised against using it.
+Delegation Tokens are considered insecure and you are strongly advised against using them.
 For more information refer to [Introducing OIDC Conformant Authentication > Delegation](/api-auth/intro#delegation).
 :::

 A delegation token should be obtained and used when a client program needs to call the API of an Application Addon, such as Firebase or SAP, registered and configured in Auth0, in the same tenant as the calling program.